jaredevans/Easy-Transcribe-Video/README.md

    - You’ll also get a `<filename>_subbed.mp4` file with the subtitles embedded.
    You can open it in **QuickTime** or **VLC** to view subtitles.

+**Note:** There is a test.mp4 in the video directory you can use to test the transcribing.

 ---

 ## 🧠 What Happens Behind the Scenes